 DivorceCare for Kids (for children ages 5-12) will also meet at the same day & time right next door in rm.
 135.

 You never have to register for DivorceCare.
-Just show up — on the first day or the tenth day — you’re always welcome!
-If you would like to connect with us, we encourage you to “like” our WCC Singles Ministry Facebook page today.
+Just show up — on the first day or the tenth day — walk-ins are always welcome!
+However, if you’d like to let us know that you’ll be joining us, you may do so through the DivorceCare website.
+If you’d like to stay in contact with us between sessions, we encourage you to “like” our WCC Singles Ministry Facebook page today.

 1. What’s Happening to Me?